andrewkchan/SoundFoundry/README.md

 ## Credits

-Heavily influenced by Andrew Ngu's [Sound-Redux project](https://github.com/andrewngu/sound-redux).
+Inspired and influenced by Andrew Ngu's [Sound-Redux project](https://github.com/andrewngu/sound-redux).

 SoundFoundry also makes use of the following libraries: